agentmorris/MegaDetector/megadetector/data_management/README.md

   "sequence_level_annotation" : bool
 }
 ```

-Note that the coordinates in the `bbox` field are absolute here, different from those in the [MegaDetector results format](https://github.com/agentmorris/MegaDetector/blob/main/megadetector/api/batch_processing/README.md#megadetector-batch-output-format), which are normalized.

 Fields listed as "optional" are intended to standardize commonly-used parameters (such as date/time information).
 When present, fields should follow the above conventions.
 Additional fields may be present for specific data sets.